uphilgood/newsfeed/assignment/ASSIGNMENT.md

 The purpose of this is simply to get a small sample of some of your work, and have something concrete to discuss next time we see you.

 We respect and appreciate your time: please do not spend more than a couple hours of your time on this.
 Feel free to turn in what you have at the end of that time, and provide a brief explanation of what you would do next, given more time.

 ## Task

+#### Part 1: Create News Item Layout

 Your task is to complete the hacker news feed.
 The project has been set up and a service to fetch a Hacker News feed has been created.
 The feed cards are currently just spitting out stringified JSON